 Jeff Staflund

 Susan Tremills taught Foundations in Dialogue Interpreting in Spring 2023.
 Susan has been a French and English instructor for more than 25 years, first in Japan and then in Vancouver and Halifax.
-She has also been a community interpreter for the past eight years, working primarily in the medical field.
+She has also been a community interpreter for the past nine years, working primarily in the medical field.
 She holds a Bachelor of Education degree with a specialization in French immersion pedagogy at the secondary level.
 Susan, based in Halifax, has been a passionate Francophile since a very young age.
 The contact, support of people and promotion of cross-cultural exchange are the aspects of her work that she finds most rewarding.

 Susan Tremills - Professor